Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have given this lots of thought and have figured out a simple way to have a unique password for every site I visit with only needing to remember 3 words.

 I have a unique way for remembering my passwords.
 I came up with a simple sentence that I can remember, for instance:"I love hot fudge sundaes and chocolate cake 2 !"
 My actual password would be: ilhfs&cc2!

 I have found that it is best to keep a hard copy of my e-mail address book and user names and passwords, just in case of computer loss or my memory failure.
 I use a 3 by 5 inch spiral notecard book.

 If you have a computer program that remembers all of your passwords for you for all of the websites you visit, you can get very dependent on that for serving as your "memory".
 If your system were to fail, you would probably be hard pressed to remember all of your passwords.

 I use my computer constantly and have for many years.
 Along the way, I've joined many, many sites, forums, etc. with user names and passwords.
-I use the same for most, but there are those that require something a little different and mine won't work.

 When I get an email to help me reset it, I go back to it after I have reset the password and type it in that email and resend it to myself.

 Since an assortment of creative passwords and other info is too much to remember when accessing your favorite websites, you might find the following tip useful: